Perun108/my_notes_and_settings/Vim/neovim.md

 ### Search and Replace

-For multifile use telescope, search for some text that you want to replace (e.g.`repace_this`), then `<C-q>` opens in quick fix window, then `:cdo s/replace_this/with_this/g`
+For multifile use telescope, search for some text that you want to replace (e.g.`replace_this`), then `<C-q>` opens in quick fix window, then `:cdo s/replace_this/with_this/g`

 #### Plugins